Search Our Website

 Investment Insurance Products

-a.
-Guaranteed Investment Certificates (GICs): a type of financial insurance that are low-risk investment products offered by banks and credit unions.
+C. Government backed or Guaranteed Investment Certificates: a type of financial insurance that are low-risk investment products offered by banks and credit unions, or directly by branches of government in certain jurisdictions.
 They provide a guaranteed return over a fixed period, typically 1 to 5 years.
-GICs are insured by the Canada Deposit Insurance Corporation (CDIC) up to certain limits, providing protection in case the financial institution fails.
+Example: GICs in Canada are insured by the Canada Deposit Insurance Corporation (CDIC) up to certain limits, providing protection in case the financial institution fails.

 Learn more about our investment insurance process, which combines financial insurance and commercial insurance for the benefit of businesses and investors.